tobert/hal-9001/README.md

 some folks would like.
 This is a deliberate tradeoff.
 The additional data provided by the registration and configuration code allows Hal to lean on compile-time type checking and do online configuration (relatively) safely.

+## missing tests & ubiquitous assertions

+This is not a permanent situation.
+The API changed a lot as the bot was being built and tests were frequently invalidated.
+Now that the API is more stable, tests are being added back over time.

+In order to speed up development and reduce the frequence of error checking in plugin/bot code, many parts of hal simply crash the program when errors occur.
+This makes assumptions about errors obvious and immediately visible without having to bubble errors up into consumer code at the cost of having to run your hal bot under a supervisor.
+When reasons are found to convert fatal errors into error returns, code should be refactored to do so.

 # TODO